codeforamerica/howto/Persona.md

 your app name (`siteName`), and a logo (`siteLogo`), and other details by passing options to `navigator.id.request()`.
 [Read more in Mozilla’s `IdentityManager.request()` documentation](https://developer.mozilla.org/en-US/docs/Web/API/IdentityManager/request).

+# PERSONA IS BEING SHUT DOWN

+As of January 2016, [Persona is being shut down by Mozilla](https://mail.mozilla.org/pipermail/persona-notices/2016/000005.html), so it's no longer recommended for use on Code for America projects.
+Here are [Mozilla's Shutdown Guidelines](https://wiki.mozilla.org/Identity/Persona_Shutdown_Guidelines_for_Reliers) for people who rely on the service.